serverless/serverless/README.md

  - **Be Cheap As Possible:**  Lambda functions run only when they are called, and you only pay for when they are run.
  - **Enable all supported Lambda runtimes** While first release is `nodejs` only, we plan on adding supoport for all languages.
 This means each lambda in your JAWS project can be coded in the lang that best suites the problem.
  - **Integrate with AWS API Gateway** No more clicking around the API Gateway UI.
 Keep your config next to your code.
+ - **Multi-region and multi-stage:** supported out of the box

 ## Architecture

-TODO: Austen do urmagic here...
+TODO: Austen do ur magic here...

 ## Quick Start